marcguico-tot/order-diagnostics-tool/README.md

 If you're on an older Chromium browser without Side Panel API support (pre-Chrome 114), this extension won't work as-is — it would need `default_popup` added back to `manifest.json`'s `action` as a fallback.

+While a fetch is in flight (auto-detected order page, or clicking Fetch), the panel shows a pulsing skeleton in the shape of the TOT status, diagnostics, and JSON sections, instead of staying collapsed and then suddenly expanding once data arrives.
+On any fetch failure, it collapses back to the empty state rather than leaving stale skeleton bars on screen.

 ## Known limitations

 - Chrome/Chromium only (Manifest V3), and specifically **Chrome 114+** for Side Panel API support; untested on Firefox or Safari